-Ontime Electric provides expert GFCI outlet installation and wiring in Toronto and the GTA.
-Our licensed electricians ensure every outlet meet Ontario Electrical Safety Code standards and keeps your property safe from electrical shocks.
+Ontime Electric provides expert GFCI outlet installation, wiring, replacement, and troubleshooting services in Toronto and the GTA.
+Our licensed electricians ensure every GFCI outlet meets Ontario Electrical Safety Code requirements, helping protect homes and businesses from electrical shocks, moisture-related hazards, and faulty electrical wiring.

 What Is a GFCI Outlet and How It Works?

-A GFCI outlet (Ground Fault Circuit Interrupter) is a safety feature that helps prevent electrical shocks.
-Unlike regular outlets, GFCIs monitor the flow of electricity, cutting off power when they sense an imbalance—whether from moisture, damaged wires, or faulty appliances.
+A GFCI outlet (Ground Fault Circuit Interrupter) is a safety device that helps prevent electrical shocks and electrical hazards.
+Unlike standard outlets, GFCIs continuously monitor electrical current and automatically disconnect power when they detect an imbalance caused by moisture, damaged wiring, faulty appliances, or ground faults.
 These outlets are especially important in high-risk areas, such as kitchens, bathrooms, and garages.
 You’ll recognize them by the “test” and “reset” buttons on the front.

 GFCI outlets installation in Toronto